mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/plugin/index.md

     {{ contribution_by('abstraktor') }}

-??? question "How can I ensure that a jar is loaded exaclty once and then never again?"
+??? question "How can I ensure that a jar is loaded exactly once and then never again?"

     > I have a .jar that depends on a native libray (.dll/.so/...).
 To use it in an MPS plugin I have a stubs solution for it.
 Unfortunately, without further ado, MPS tries to reload the jar in some cases (e.g. after a rebuild).
 This will fail, because the JVM does not allow reloading of native libraries.